Contact Us for a Free Consultation (213) 542-0979

 Prosecutors Decide What Charges to File

-So, no matter what law enforcement branch is dealing with a particular case, they all answer to the prosecutors.
-The prosecutors are lawyers.
-They are the ones who decide what charges to file and what charges not to file and a lot of times these law enforcement officers have to meet with the prosecutors and show them what evidence they have so the prosecutors can make the decision as to whether or not they're going to file a case, and a lot of times the prosecutors will say to the law enforcement officers, I see what you have investigated here.
+They are the ones who decide what charges to file and what charges not to file, and a lot of times, these law enforcement officers have to meet with the prosecutors and show them what evidence they have so the prosecutors can decide whether or not they're going to file a case.
+A lot of times, the prosecutors will say to the law enforcement officers, I see what you have investigated here.

 They need to deal with that right up front to make sure they have the evidence.
-Trying to deal with it in the middle of the case is sometimes very difficult, so they need to try to get it all together and they're going to use law enforcement officers.
+Trying to deal with it in the middle of the case is sometimes very difficult, so they need to try to get it all together, and they're going to use law enforcement officers.
 So, the prosecutors charge the case as law enforcement officers are typically investigating the cases.

 Menu